 10. On June 28, 2011, at the Property, Gagnon was operating a chainsaw to remove branches from a tree and cut it down on the Property.

-11. Dulberg was physically assisting Gagnon with cutting down the tree.
+11. The McGuire’s purchased and owned the chainsaw that was being utilized to trim, remove branches, and cut down the tree.

+12. Dulberg was invited to the McGuire’s property to see if he wanted any of the wood from the tree.

-12. William also physically assisted with cutting down the tree and later supervised Gagnon’s actions.
+13. William was physically assisted with cutting down the tree and, then, later supervised Gagnon’s actions.

-13. Claire supervised Gagnon’s and William’s actions.
+14. Caroline supervised Gagnon’s and William’s actions.

+15. Gagnon and the McGuires asked Dulberg to assist with trimming and removal of the tree.

-14. Gagnon was acting on behalf of Claire and William and at their direction.
+16. Gagnon was acting on behalf of Caroline and William and at their direction.

-14. Claire, William, and Gagnon all knew or show have known that a chainsaw was dangerous and to take appropriate precautions when utilizing the chain saw.
+17. Caroline, William, and Gagnon all knew or show have known that a chainsaw was dangerous and to take appropriate precautions when utilizing the chain saw.

-15. The safety information was readily available to Claire and William as the safety instructions are included with the purchase of the chainsaw.
+18. The safety information was readily available to Caroline and William as the safety instructions are included with the purchase of the chainsaw.

-15. It is reasonably foreseeable that the failure to take appropriate caution and safety measures could result in serious injury.
+19. It is reasonably foreseeable that the failure to take appropriate caution and safety measures could result in serious injury.